Tal21/candycrush/README.md

 Nicko- Nevermind, adjacent swap only works in some instances.
 Need to be more consistent.

 June 6:

-Talia- Started checkboard (if theres possible swaps, else shuffle) Nicko- FINALLY FINISHED SWAP.
+Talia- Started checkboard (if theres possible swaps, else shuffle)

+Nicko- FINALLY FINISHED SWAP.
 Swap works now, starting match check (if u can break candy)

+June 8:

+Talia AND Nicko- Working on fall method.
+This is the last thing we need to do before we can say we got the basic game down.
+After this, we'll play around with powerups and more levels